ellmetha/django-machina/docs/settings.rst

 	    'can_download_file',
 	]

-For a full list of the available forum permissions, please refer to :doc:`index`.
+For a full list of the available forum permissions, please refer to :doc:`forum_permissions`.